 8. Spruce, Blue Tansy, Frankincense & RosewoodBlend (Valor)

 Blanca also suggests the essential oil blend Valor, which helps with fear, behavior, and training.
 It can also aid in the healing of skin masses, itching, allergies, and infections.
 Try it in a diffuser, on your pup's collar or with topical application.

 **Note: Essential oils must be used as directed and not all can be used topically on pets.
+The two most important aspects of essential oil safety are purity and proper dilution.
+Not all essential oils that are safe for dogs are also safe for cats.
 Please consult a holistic veterinarian before using any new essential oils with your pet.

 ** About Blanca D.: Blanca has a Master's in Education and a Bachelor's in Comparative Linguistics.
 She turned to whole food nutrition after a bout with cancer in the mid-'80s.
 She eventually used this newfound knowledge to switch careers and to become a therapeutic-grade essential oils expert, which she has done for the past 20 years.
 Her studies have included everything from studying Chinese herbal medicine to Live Cell Microscopy.
 Through her work with live blood analysis, she awakened to the powerful healing capabilities of organic herbs and therapeutic-grade essential oils.
-Her subsequent focus has been on the study of herbal remedies and aromatherapy for transforming the physical, spiritual and emotional body.
+Her subsequent focus has been on the study of herbal remedies and aromatherapy for transforming the physical, spiritual, and emotional body.